Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 “So she had a transcranial implant.”
 Thurrsto looked at the artefacts on the table.
 With his suspicion confirmed, he ran his eye over the other artefacts on the table. “...The Hierarchy were manipulating us for a long time.”

 “Yeah.
 Much, much longer than just this.”
 Daar carefully lifted Muya’s skull and returned it to the safety of a padded box.
-He indicated the clay tablet. *“That* goes right back to the Isthmus Clans, an’ *those---”* he indicated a set of high-resolution images to his left which turned out to be cave paintings, “---are from the Bat-Yu Gorge.”
+He indicated the clay tablet. *“That* goes right back to the Isthmus Clans, an’ *those - ”* he indicated a set of high-resolution images to his left which turned out to be cave paintings, “ - are from the Bat-Yu Gorge.”

 He swept his paw along the table.
 “Every one’a these is a little piece of the puzzle.
 They don’t make a lotta sense on their own.
 Hell, if you got ‘em all together you wouldn’t draw much from ‘em anyway… unless you had the cipher of knowin’ ‘bout the Hierarchy.
 Then they tell a story, clear as Naxas stink.”